Dionmok/Water-District-Relational-Database-/README.md

 HTML and CSS for creating an interactive and adaptive graphical user interface

 ## Project Deliverables
-The following deliverables are expected as part of the project:

 - Relational Database Schema: Design and implementation of a well-structured database schema that represents the water district's entities, relationships, and attributes.
 - Database Initialization Script: A script to create the database structure, tables, and necessary constraints, as well as populate initial data for testing purposes.
 - Backend APIs: Develop RESTful APIs using Node.js and Express.js to manage user data, apply CRUD operations, and interact with the MongoDB database.